 MP for Morecambe and Lunesdale

-Lizzi Collinge is a Labour (Co-op) MP for Morecambe and Lunesdale, elected in 2024.
-She sits on the Energy Security and Net Zero Committee and has previously served on committees examining public office accountability and children’s wellbeing and schools legislation.
+Lizzi Collinge is the Labour (Co-op) MP for Morecambe and Lunesdale, elected in 2024.
+She currently sits on the Energy Security and Net Zero Committee (from November 2025) and has previously contributed to committee work on public office accountability and children’s wellbeing in early 2025.

-Declared financial interests include gifts, benefits and hospitality from UK sources, and miscellaneous entries.
+Declared financial interests include two entries: gifts, benefits and hospitality from UK sources, and miscellaneous.

 Generated 21 February 2026